Gender and Sexuality

 What is gender?

-A person’s gender is often judged on whether a person is AFAB or AMAB, as well as how masculine or feminine someone dresses, acts and talks.
-While a person’s gender is often thought of only as either male or female, there are many other genders identities.
-A person’s gender can also change.
+While a person’s gender is often thought of as either male or female, there are many other genders identities.

 Note: A person's gender does not determine whether they are masculine or feminine.
 A male may do things or appear in ways that are thought of as feminine.
 A female may do things or appear in ways that are thought of as masculine.